To My Readers,

 In no way can the costs of ecologic reparation be properly conceived as extrinsic to the costs of social reproduction.

 Nature is all that our species has ever had to work with.
-Technology in general is simply humanity, human Nature working with[in] Nature as a whole — both as natural material and as "natural law".
+“Technology” in general is simply humanity, human Nature working with[in] Nature as a whole — both as natural material and as "natural law".

-Technology is the creative tournement of Nature, the turning of natural necessity back upon itself to accomplish the novel ends and productions (syntheses) whose possibility and conditional necessity arrived in this universe with the emergence of human nature within, and from out of the womb of, universal Nature.
+Technology is the creative “détournement” of Nature, the turning of natural necessity back upon itself to accomplish the novel ends and productions (syntheses) whose possibility and conditional necessity arrived in this universe with the emergence of human nature within, and from out of the womb of, universal Nature.

-All artifacts and instruments are forms of Nature, natural materials as developed further by mankind, expressing the natural tendencies or natures of these materials as evoked and actualized via human intervention.
+All artifacts and instruments are forms of Nature, natural materials as developed further by mankind, expressing the natural tendencies or “natures” of these materials as evoked and actualized via human intervention.

-Nature is our means of production whether in the form of the land and the vegetation that we cultivate, the machinery or other implements with which we equip ourselves, or the faculties of our own bodies which we use in production.
+Nature is our means of production whether in the form of the land and

-For these bodily faculties are likewise products of Nature, as modified by the labor of history, that is, by the action of the species upon itself since its birth out of Nature.
+For these bodily faculties are likewise products of Nature, as modified by “the labor of history”, that is, by the action of the species upon itself since its birth out of Nature.

-What Im getting at is that Nature is the only technology weve got.
+What I’m getting at is that “Nature” is the only technology we’ve got.

-Human-natures “Technology is just a higher form of Nature.
+Human-nature’s “Technology” is just a higher form of Nature.

-However, capitalist accounting, and capitalist practice in general, inherently excludes recognition of ecological cost externalities, and capitalist society systematically loots its natural basis — that is, appropriates and consumes Natures formations without meeting the costs of continuity which this entails. c83
+However, capitalist accounting, and capitalist practice in general, inherently excludes recognition of ecological cost “externalities”, and capitalist society systematically “loots” its natural basis — that is, appropriates and consumes Nature’s formations without meeting the costs of continuity which this entails. c83

-Modern society relates to its natural basis in this way for historically specific reasons — reasons which have nothing to do with technology per se (unless the mere consumption or depletion aspect is to be fixed upon, and then pre-human natural processes like Fermentation and Photosynthesis would have to be admitted also into this category, as pre-human natural technologies, as well).
+Modern society relates to its natural basis in this way for historically specific reasons — reasons which have nothing to do with “technology” per se (unless the mere consumption or depletion aspect is to be fixed upon, and then pre-human natural processes like Fermentation and Photosynthesis would have to be admitted also into this category, as pre-human “natural” technologies, as well).

 The reasons have rather to do with the nature of Capital.

-The looting of Nature, the using up of the use-value of an aspect of Nature without restoration, partially compensates technodepreciation.
+The “looting of Nature”, the using up of the use-value of an aspect of Nature without restoration, partially compensates technodepreciation.

 Technodepreciation refers to the losses/write-offs on account of fixed capital, debit to the profit account, which result from the growth of the productive forces, or of (use-value) productivity, which Capital itself initially promotes, as this growth takes effect in an environment of new entry competition.